thgossler/AzTagger/README.md

 # Introduction

-AzTagger is a Windows Desktop GUI application for fast and flexible querying of Azure resources and tag management.
-It is a helper tool that allows fast search and filtering of all resources, resource groups, and subscriptions using Azure Resource Graph for your Entra ID tenant.
+AzTagger is a cross-platform desktop GUI application built with Eto.Forms for fast and flexible querying of Azure resources and tag management.
+It allows fast search and filtering of all resources, resource groups, and subscriptions using Azure Resource Graph for your Entra ID tenant.
+The Eto.Forms UI runs on Windows, Linux, and macOS via the WPF, GTK, and Mac backends.

 <img src="./AzTagger/images/screenshot.jpg" alt="Screenshot" width="2049">